-An acquisition would let Liberty Global (LBTYA) add Virgin Media’s almost 5 million cable customers and open a new battleground with fellow billionaire Murdoch, whose News Corp. controls the largest U.K. pay-TV provider, British Sky Broadcasting Group Plc.
-(BSY) Malone is using Liberty Global to grow in markets outside the U.S. and already runs pay-TV providers in European countries such as Germany, Belgium and Switzerland.
+An acquisition would let Liberty Global (LBTYA) add Virgin Media’s almost 5 million cable customers and open a new battleground with fellow billionaire Murdoch, whose News Corp.
+(NWSA:US) controls the largest U.K. pay-TV provider, British Sky Broadcasting Group Plc (BSY).
+Malone is using Liberty Global to grow in markets outside the U.S. and already runs pay-TV providers in European countries such as Germany, Belgium and Switzerland.

 “This gives Liberty Global great European scale,” said Andrew Hogley, an analyst at Espirito Santo Investment Bank in London, who recommends buying Virgin Media shares.
 Being owned by Liberty Global would give Virgin Media the chance to “push more aggressively for market-share gain.”

 CNBC’s David Faber said the deal had been approved by both companies’ boards.

 The acquisition may be backed by about 11 billion pounds ($17 billion) of debt financing from banks led by Credit Suisse Group AG, said one of the people familiar with the talks.

 Virgin Media, whose shareholders include Richard Branson’s Virgin Group, rose 17 percent to 2,889 pence in London.
 The stock is up 89 percent over the past year.
 The U.S. shares jumped to $45.61 at the close in New York.
 BSkyB lost less than 1 percent to 809 pence.
 Liberty Global, up 42 percent in the past 12 months, fell 2.3 percent to $67.88.

 An acquisition of Virgin Media would reignite the rivalry between Malone and Murdoch, who were competitors and business partners in the U.S. TV market.
 In Europe, the two men’s companies vie for the title of the No. 1 pay-TV provider.